 Future Leaders in Healthcare

 Future Leaders in Healthcare” (FLIHC) will provide a welcoming place for any and all students wishing to gain knowledge on their own personal health as well as the healthcare community.
 Members do not have to be science majors, although helpful, they must have a general interest in healthcare.
 A study abroad opportunity through International Service Learning has already been established and advertised.
-During this STAC’s spring break, we will be traveling to the Dominican Republic to learn the "day in the life" of a healthcare professional.
+During this STAC’s spring break, we will be traveling to the Dominican Republic to learn the "day in the life" of healthcare professional.
 Additionally, we plan to host Blood Drives, yoga/fitness classes, "How to be Healthy in College" informational booths and other events to provide to the STAC community.
-Specifically to pre-health/pre-medical members, FLIHC wishes to provide assistance with medical school application, MCAT preparation and more, in order to alleviate the some of the stresses of becoming a healthcare professional.
+Specifically to pre-health/pre-medical members, FLIHC wishes to provide assistance with medical school application, MCAT preparation and more, in order to alleviate some of the stresses of becoming a healthcare professional.

 Multicultural Student Association

 The Multicultural Student Organization is an organization that aims to spread awareness about the different ethnic and cultural groups around the world.
 This is a multicultural group where all are welcomed.
 This group is a blended family, from all different backgrounds, ethnicities, and walks of life.
 The MSO group strives to create a comfortable atmosphere to promote unity, social, cultural and educational aspirations among the variety of students on the STAC Campus.
 We do this through various educational events and activities.
 We are trying to survive college and this newfound freedom we call adulthood.
 This group is here to lend a helping hand.